Sunday Poem #10

 ………………………………………………

-It’s Poetry Sunday at the Flourishing Muse!
-Come share your poems in Comments…let’s celebrate the soul-voice that is poetry, together!
+It’s Poetry Sunday on my Blog!
+Come share your poems in Comments… let’s celebrate the soul-voice that is poetry, together!

 Post-Mortem is a narrative poem, inspired in part by the story of a woman I knew many years ago, who discovered, after her father died, that he had had a second, secret family.
 Thirty years later, I saw a photograph in a magazine of a young woman in riding gear, standing beside her horse… Somehow, it reminded me of that earlier story, and this poem emerged as a result.